gvwilson/thirdbit/src/fiction/iffy/index.md

 One was missing part of a foreleg.
-Another's side was deeply dented as if something had tried to punch through it, and all four bore scratches and scars.
+Another's side was deeply dented as if something had tried to punch through it, and they all had deep scratches on their frames.

-The bots had been built to be scouts and guards and weapons.
+It took her a moment to make sense of the scratches.
-The blunt claws on the ends of their legs could pick up a rock or grab hold of someone's arm, but were no good for delicate work.
+The blunt claws on the ends of the sentries' legs could pick up a rock or grab hold of someone's arm, but were no good for delicate work.
-Scratches on the bot's inner frame showed where they had tried to repair each other anyway.
+Those scratches showed where they had tried to repair each other anyway.

 Struck by a sudden thought,
 Iffy reached into the crate of tools she had packed earlier and grabbed an adjustable wrench and a screw jack.
 Turning to face the bots,
 she held the tools out.
-"Is this what you want?"
+"Is this what y' want?"
 For one panicked moment Iffy thought she had guessed wrong, but then the bot took two more steps toward her and lowered itself into a crouch.